minhaz-nuzhat/ExperimentationPreviewDocs/QuoteOfTheDayQuickStart/README.md

-# QuoteOfTheDayQuickStart

-### Prerequisites

-This quick start assumes you have completed a previous step in order to create the following required resources:

-* An instance of Azure App Configuration
+# QuickStart - Quote of the Day app for experimentation on Azure App Configuration

-* An instance of Azure Application Insights
+This QuickStart will allow you to create a basic application that shows how two categories of users view different messages alongside a quote of the day.

+## Prerequisites
+- An Azure subscription.
+If you don’t have one, [create one for free](https://azure.microsoft.com/en-us/free/).<br />
+- An App Configuration store.
+If you don’t have one, [create an App Configuration store](https://learn.microsoft.com/en-us/azure/azure-app-configuration/use-feature-flags-dotnet-core).<br />
-* A variant feature flag named "Greeting" inside the App Configuration instance
+    - A variant feature flag named "Greeting" inside the App Configuration instance
-  * One variant named 'On' with value 'true'
+    - One variant named 'On' with value 'true'
-  * One variant named 'Off' with value 'false'
+    - One variant named 'Off' with value 'false'
-  * Allocation between 'On' and 'Off' set to 50% / 50%
+    - Allocation between 'On' and 'Off' set to 50% / 50%
+- An App Insights resource.
+If you don’t have one, [create an App Insights resource](https://learn.microsoft.com/en-us/azure/azure-monitor/app/create-workspace-resource?tabs=bicep).<br />

-### Steps
+## Steps

-1.

-In cmd run
+1. In cmd run

 `dotnet new razor --auth Individual -o QuoteOfTheDay`

-2.
+This creates a new Razor Pages application in ASP.NET Core, using Individual account auth, and placing it in an output folder named "QuoteOfTheDay"

-In cmd, navigate to the `QuoteOfTheDay` folder and run
+2. In cmd, navigate to the `QuoteOfTheDay` folder and run

 `dotnet user-secrets set ConnectionStrings:AppConfiguration "<App Configuration Connection string>"`

-3.
+This creates a user secret (See [Secrets Management](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-8.0&tabs=windows)) for the application.
+This secret holds the connection string for App Configuration.

-Next, run
+3. Next, run:

 `dotnet user-secrets set ConnectionStrings:AppInsights "<App Insights Connection string>"`

-4.
+This creates another user secret that holds the connection string for App Insights.

+---

-In QuoteOfTheDay.csproj add
+4. In QuoteOfTheDay.csproj add

 ```
 <PackageReference Include="Microsoft.Azure.AppConfiguration.AspNetCore" Version="8.0.0-preview.2" />